caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 5.8 Future Security Research Agenda

-To maintain LLMSecForge's position at the forefront of AI security, a strategic research agenda focuses on emerging security challenges across five domains:
+To maintain AISecForge's position at the forefront of AI security, a strategic research agenda focuses on emerging security challenges across five domains:

 #### 5.8.1 Research Domains